UK +44 (0) 20 8704 1216

 Australia (toll free) 1-800 025068

-Ngorongoro Crater: What game will you see
+Ngorongoro Crater: game viewing

 The Ngorongoro is the best place in Tanzania to see the big five.
-A healthy population of black rhino and some of the largest tusker elephants left in Africa today are the prize spots, but the Crater is home to strong populations of lion, leopard and hyena along with good herds of wildebeest, buffalo and zebra.
+A healthy population of black rhino and some of the largest tusker elephants left in Africa today are the prize spots, but the Crater is also home to strong populations of lion, leopard and hyena along with good herds of wildebeest, buffalo and zebra.
 Other game in the Ngorongoro includes serval cat, cheetah, jackal, Grant's and Thompson's gazelle, flamingo and bat eared foxes along with approximately 400 species of bird.

-Ngorongoro Crater: What activities are on offer
+Ngorongoro Crater: activities on offer

-Ngorongoro Crater: When to go
+Ngorongoro Crater: when to go

-Ngorongoro Crater: An overview of where to stay
+Ngorongoro Crater: where to stay

 Recommended lodges in this area: